oyvindhg/FrozenLake/README.md

-# Specialization project - Part 1: Reinforcement Learning methods on OpenAI problems
+# Specialization project - Part 1: Reinforcement Learning Methods on OpenAI Problems

 **Description:** This is the code that consitutes the first part ofmy report from my specialization project during my penultimate semester of the Cybernetics and Robotics study program.